 In today’s world, doing things faster and better is almost always an advantage, even in education.
-With competency-based programs (CB), students can do just that.
+With competency-based education programs (CBE), students can do just that.
 By offering course credit for demonstrating mastery of a measurable skill or competency, CB programs can provide an expedited pathway to both gaining new career skills and earning a degree.

-Competency-based programs are designed for professionals who want to learn new and valuable skills.
+Competency-based education programs are designed for professionals who want to learn new and valuable skills.
 They are also for learners who have a core set of competencies they’ve acquired through life and work experience.
-CB programs tend to focus on projects and assignments that enable students to demonstrate their understanding of core job components.
+CBE programs tend to focus on projects and assignments that enable students to demonstrate their understanding of core job components.
 At the same time, students impart new skills which can be added to their toolboxes.
 Skills can be used for real-life application in the workplace.

-Doris Savron, vice provost of colleges at University of Phoenix, notes that CB programs "allow students to set the pace for how they want to progress through the material and assessments based on using knowledge they already have to demonstrate mastery in a competency area.
+Doris Savron, vice provost of colleges at University of Phoenix, notes that CBE programs "allow students to set the pace for how they want to progress through the material and assessments based on using knowledge they already have to demonstrate mastery in a competency area.
 Students have flexibility as to when they do the work, which allows them to adjust for their life circumstances and schedules."

 According to Savron, "A competency-based approach … allows for learning that is personalized to the student, enabling them to move more quickly in content areas where they may already have competencies and can demonstrate those.
 This gives them the flexibility to spend more time in areas they need to upskill."